3D Hand Pose Estimation in Everyday Egocentric Images: Experiments

 \section{Experiments}

 \seclabel{sec:experiments}

-We conduct experiments in 2 settings: 3D hand pose evaluation on ARCTIC~\cite{Fan2023CVPR} \& AssemblyHands~\cite{ohkawa2023assemblyhands} and 2D hand keypoint evaluation on our \epichands dataset.
-The experiments are geared towards analyzing the effectiveness of our architectural design choices (using crops, \camenc encoding), different terms in the loss function, impact of different datasets used for training in both 3D and 2D pose evaluation.
+We adopt a zero-shot evaluation strategy: 3D evaluation on lab datasets (H2O, \assembly), evaluation of 2D projections of 3D hand predictions on \epichands \& 3D evaluation on EgoExo4D~\cite{grauman2023ego}.
+We systematically analyze the effectiveness of design choices (using crops, \camenc), different terms in the loss function and different datasets used for training.
+We also report a system-level comparison on \arctic leaderboard and with FrankMocap~\cite{rong2020frankmocap} \& HaMeR~\cite{pavlakos2023reconstructing}.